The Travels of Ibn Battuta: India

 Ibn Battuta and his party reached the Indus River on 12 September 1333.
 From there, he made his way to Delhi and became acquainted with the sultan, Muhammad bin Tughluq.

 On the strength of his years of study in Mecca, Ibn Battuta was appointed a qadi, or judge, by the sultan.
 However, he found it difficult to enforce Islamic law beyond the sultan's court in Delhi, due to lack of Islamic appeal in India.

 The Sultan was erratic even by the standards of the time and for six years Ibn Battuta veered between living the high life of a trusted subordinate and falling under suspicion of treason for a variety of offences.
 His plan to leave on the pretext of taking another hajj was stymied by the Sultan.
-The opportunity for Battuta to leave Delhi finally arose in 1341 when an embassy arrived from Yuan dynasty China asking for permission to rebuild a Himalayan Buddhist temple popular with Chinese pilgrims.
+The opportunity for Battuta to leave Delhi finally arose in 1341 when an embassy arrived from Yuan China asking for permission to rebuild a Himalayan Buddhist temple popular with Chinese pilgrims.
 (Note: In the Rihla the date of Ibn Battuta's departure from Delhi is given as 17 Safar 743 AH or 22 July 1342.
 Dunn has argued that this is probably an error and to accommodate Ibn Battuta's subsequent travels and visits to the Maldives it is more likely that he left Delhi in 1341.)

 China

 Ibn Battuta was given charge of the embassy but en route to the coast at the start of the journey to China, he and his large retinue were attacked by a group of bandits.
 Separated from his companions, he was robbed and nearly lost his life.
 Despite this setback, within ten days he had caught up with his group and continued on to Khambhat in the Indian state of Gujarat.
 From there, they sailed to Calicut (now known as Kozhikode), where Portuguese explorer Vasco da Gama would land two centuries later.
 While in Calicut, Battuta was the guest of the ruling Zamorin.
 While Ibn Battuta visited a mosque on shore, a storm arose and one of the ships of his expedition sank.
 The other ship then sailed without him only to be seized by a local Sumatran king a few months later.

-In 1345 Ibn Battuta travelled on to Samudra Pasai Sultanate in present-day Aceh, Northern Sumatra, where he notes in his travel log that the ruler of Samudra Pasai was a pious Muslim named Sultan Al-Malik Al-Zahir Jamal-ad-Din, who performed his religious duties with utmost zeal and often waged campaigns against animists in the region.
+In 1345, Ibn Battuta travelled on to Samudra Pasai Sultanate in present-day Aceh, Northern Sumatra, where he notes in his travel log that the ruler of Samudra Pasai was a pious Muslim named Sultan Al-Malik Al-Zahir Jamal-ad-Din, who performed his religious duties with utmost zeal and often waged campaigns against animists in the region.
 The island of Sumatra, according to Ibn Battuta, was rich in camphor, areca nut, cloves, and tin.